© Copyright Solvents Australia 2011

 oil that show adequate lubricant return to the compressor can continue to use

-compressor.
-Consult the manufacturer's guidelines for additional
+Consult the manufacturer's guidelines for additional recommendations.

 Material Compatibility -- Check our retrofit literature and obtain